-The Gwalior Fort This fort serves as the prime Historical Destinations to be visited in this place.
-Fort was built in the 8th Century and has lots of history to narrate.
+The Gwalior Fort Though, there are many places to visit in Madhya pradesh, this fort serves as the prime Historical Destinations in this place.
+Gwalior Fort is one of the main forts in Madhya Pradhesh.
+This fort was built in the 8th Century and has lots of history to narrate.
 It has a turbulent past which narrates the deep and interesting history of the past which involves a lot of bloodshed and courage.
 The fort is located roughly 2 miles from the city and can be easily accessed by auto-rickshaws or Private taxis.
 It is spread over an area of 3 square km on a rocky hill of Gopachal.
 If the legendary tales are to be believed, the layout of the fort was built by Prince Suraj Sen for a sage Gwalipa whose name was given to the fort and thus the fort was known as Gwalior.
 The city that came into existence later on surrounding the fort was named after the fort.
 The fort is longest towards the north-east side with 2.4 km.
 The walls of the fort are made from solid sandstone which made it completely strong and sturdy.
 The walls of the fort rise up to a height of 35 feet.
 One of the unconquerable and safest structures in India, this fort has been referred as the Gibraltar of India.
 It has always fascinated lots of artists and poets for its amazing layout and majestic beauty.
 Zahir ud-din Muhammed Babur, one of the Muslim Conquerors tabbed this fort as The Pearl In The Necklace of Forts of Hind.

 Also See: Orchha Wildlife Sanctuary